alfie-ns/alfie-ns.github.io/maths.md

 author_profile: true
 header:
   overlay_image: /assets/splash/header.png
-title: "Mathematics"
+title: "Welcome to My Mathematics Page!"
 ---
-# Welcome to My Mathematics Page!

-## Introduction

 As a fervent enthusiast of mathematics, I explore various mathematical concepts that captivate me.
 My studies at the University of Plymouth, where I am pursuing a BSc (Hons) in Computer Science with a focus on Artificial Intelligence, often intertwine with my mathematical interests.

 ## Maths for Machine Learning